How do I write a succession plan?

 A succession, or exit plan outlines the things you will do when you sell, close or transfer ownership of your business.

-Download our free Succession plan template & guide to get started on your plan now.
+Download our free Succession plan template and guide to get started on your plan now.

 What to include in a Succession plan?